Duet3D/wiki-content/User_manual/Connecting_hardware/Sensors_filament.md

 | io[x].out | - |
 | 5V_EXT | - |

+**Optional filament presence switch**

+The Duet3D Rotating Magnet Filament Monitor and Duet3D Laser Filament Monitor have an optional filament presence switch.
+You can connect a microswitch to the 2-pin "SW" header arranged so that the switch contacts are closed when filament is present and open when it is not.

+However, this is not normally necessary, because the filament monitor will detect that there is no filament moving through just a few mm after the end of the filament has passed over the sensor, which will normally be well before the end of the filament reaches the extruder drive.

+*Note this switch header is not populated in  all versions of the monitor but it can be added if desired.
+It is a standard  a standard Molex KK 2 pin header*

+##### Simple filament presence switch

-For a **simple filament presence switch** connect the switch between the IN and GND pins of your chosen IO_x connector.
+For a **simple filament presence switch** connect the switch between the IN and GND pins of your chosen IO_x connector, as you would a normal microswitch endstop.
 We recommend you use the normally-closed contacts of a microswitch, which are generally the outside two connections on the microswitch, as the signal is less susceptible to interference than normally-open connections.

 #### Duet 2

+##### Laser, rotating magnet or pulsed filament monitor

-Connect a **laser, rotating magnet or pulsed filament monitor** to an **endstop** connection on the Duet 2 **main board**, using a 3 wire cable with a Molex KK cable socket on either end.
+Connect a **laser, rotating magnet or pulsed filament monitor** to an **endstop** connection on the Duet 2 **mainboard**, using a 3 wire cable with a Molex KK cable socket on either end.
 The cable does not need to be shielded.

-**Note:** The Filament monitor must be connected to an endstop (X, Y, Z, E0, E1) on the main Duet board, or to Stop 10 (connlcd.encb) or Stop 11 (connlcd.enca) on the CONN_LCD connector.
-It does not work connected to an endstop on a DueX expansion board.
+**DueX2/5 Note:** A Laser, rotating magnet or pulsed filament monitor must be connected to an endstop on the Duet 2 WiFi/Ethernet mainboard.
+This can be X, Y, Z, E0, E1, Stop 10 (connlcd.encb in RRF 3.x, C10 in RRF 2.x) or Stop 11 (connlcd.enca in RRF 3.x, C11 in RRF 2.x) on the CONN_LCD connector.
+It will not work connected to an endstop on a DueX expansion board.
+Endstop inputs on the DueX2/5 expansion board can be used for simple filament presence sensors (e.g. microswitch), not for sensors that detect motion (e.g. rotation, pulsed or laser sensor).

 | Duet 2 | Filament monitor |
 |:---|:---|